miensol/SimpleConfigSections/README.markdown

         string RequiredButNotPresent { get; set; }
     }

 Note that, as with any ConfigurationSection a validation occurs when retreiving it.
-So when if you configuration section is not valid the
+If your configuration section is not valid the

 	 System.Configuration.ConfigurationErrorsException

-will be thrown.
+will be thrown when you call

+	Configuration.Get<ISectionWithValidators>();